Clayton B. Drummond

 Current Research

 Drummond, C.B. & Norris, R.J.
-Flipping the switch: Illinois, innocence, and the decline of the death penalty.
+An opportunity for abolition: Social movement theory, innocence, and the modern death penalty decline.
 Manuscript in preparation.

 Bonventre, C.L., Drummond, C.B., & Norris, R.J.
 Behavioral ethics and wrongful convictions: Case studies in forensic misconduct.
 Manuscript in preparation.